The We Are Undefeatable Campaign Could Help You, a Friend or Family Member

 Resources to Support You, a Friend or Family Member

-Plus, the 16 leading charities that are involved in the campaign will have specific information on their websites.
-These health and social care charities are: Age UK, Alzheimer’s Society, Asthma UK, Breast Cancer Care, British Heart Foundation, British Lung Foundation, British Red Cross, Diabetes UK, Macmillan Cancer Support, Mind, MS Society, Parkinson’s UK, Rethink Mental Illness, Royal Voluntary Service, Stroke Association and Versus Arthritis.
+Plus, the 15 leading charities that are involved in the campaign will have specific information on their websites.
+These health and social care charities are: Age UK, Alzheimer’s Society, Asthma and Lung UK, Breast Cancer Now, British Heart Foundation, British Red Cross, Diabetes UK, Macmillan Cancer Support, Mind, MS Society, Parkinson’s UK, Rethink Mental Illness, Royal Voluntary Service, Stroke Association and Versus Arthritis.

 We Are Undefeatable has also produced a leaflet which can be downloaded or printed and then shared with family members or friends that may not have online access.
 Alongside really useful information on how to get started, the leaflet also features 15 exercises.